-Ralph Bloch, President & Founder, is an entrepreneur, association executive, and a trusted advisor to nonprofit professional and trade associations.
+Ralph Bloch, Strategic Advisor, is an entrepreneur, association executive, and a trusted advisor to nonprofit professional and trade associations.
 For the past 20 years Ralph and his associates have served various organizations as consultants, interim executives, and program managers.

 Ralph is a member of the American Society of Association Executives (ASAE) and served as founding co-chair of the ASAE Association Management Company Section Council.
 As such, he served on the ASAE Board of Directors.
 Currently, his company is a member of the AMC Institute, the trade association for association management companies.